umbrand/brand/README.md

 Nodes can be written in any language.
 Nodes are launched, and stopped, in the `run.sh` script.
 Conceptually, a node should [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy).
 Nodes are designed to be chained together in sequence.
 It should not be surprising if an experimental session applying real-time decoding to neural data would have on the order of 6-12 nodes running.

-At a minimum, a node should have the following characteristics:
+At a minimum, a node must:

-1. Be associated with a binary executable that parses the following command-line flags in order for a successful execution from the `supervisor`:
+1. Have a binary executable.
+2. Parse the following command-line flags from the `supervisor`:
-    * `s`: Redis socket to bind node to.
+    * `-s`: Redis socket to bind node to.
-    * `n`: Nickname of the node.
+    * `-n`: Nickname of the node.
-    * `i`: Redis server host name or IP address to bind node to .
+    * `-i`: Redis server host name or IP address to bind node to.
-    * `p`: Redis server port to bind node to.
+    * `-p`: Redis server port to bind node to.

     A node will prioritize the socket flag over the host/port flags.
-Execution of a node should fail is neither `i`/`p` or `s` flags are provided.
+Execution of a node should fail if neither `i`/`p` nor `s` flags are provided.
+If the node cannot connect to a Redis instance, then it should fail.

-2. Load its parameters by reading from a well-known stream that contains a master JSON of the graph (`supergraph_stream`).
+3. Load its parameters by reading from the `supergraph_stream` that contains a master JSON of the graph.
-3. Have a concept of "state", which is communicated through Redis (`<node_name>_state` stream).
+4. Have a concept of "state", which is communicated through the `<node_nickname>_state` stream in Redis.
+States are published to the `status` key with one of the following values.

+    Nodes are required to support the following states:
+    * `NODE_STARTED`: the node has been initialized.
+    * `NODE_READY`: the node is in a ready state for publishing data.
+    * `NODE_SHUTDOWN`: the node has shutdown.
+    * `NODE_FATAL_ERROR`: the node has shutdown due to any fatal error.

+    Nodes can optionally support the following states:
+    * `NODE_WARNING`: the node has encountered a warning that may not cause shutdown, but could potentially produce errors during node execution or publishing data.
+    * `NODE_INFO`: the node has information to share.
-4. Catch SIGINT to close gracefully.
+5. Catch `SIGINT` to publish a `NODE_SHUTDOWN` status to the `<node_nickname>_state` stream, then close gracefully.

 If developing a node in Python, we suggest to implement it as a class that inherits from the `BRANDNode` class within the installed `brand` library, since it already implements the above.